 Pumpkin Banana Bread Highlights

-There are many reasons to fall in love with this sweet cassava bread recipe.
-This bread is:
+There are SO many reasons to fall in love with this paleo pumpkin bread!
+It is:

 - gluten free & grain free